 Examples: The Upside of Falling, a number of Hallmark movies

-Fake Dating is definitely not my favorite, but I like it better than a lot of other romance tropes.
-It’s exactly what it sounds like; two characters faking that they’re in a relationship.
+Fake dating is definitely not my favorite, but it’s still a good trope to use.
+It’s exactly what it sounds like; two characters faking that they are in a relationship.
 I’ve seen it in Hallmark movies so much that it’s kinda gotten old for me, but honestly this can be really fun to write!

 With this you obviously have to find a reason for the characters to be faking it.
 Is it to impress Person A or Person B’s parents?
 In the book The Upside of Falling by Alex Light the main character Becca starts up a fake relationship with Brett so that her mother and friend will get off her back about her dating.
 Meanwhile, Brett goes along with being her fake boyfriend to make his parents happy.
 While I wasn’t a fan of this book (at all), it was a pretty good example.

 4. Opposites Attract